samuelroland/PCO-Labo3-Usines/report.md

 Authors: Vitória Oliveira et Samuel Roland

 ## Introduction
 This project consists in a sales simulation application with extractors, wholesalers and factories.
 They are constantly selling and/or buying resources from/to other entities.
-The program has a UI that shows in real time the ressources and funds of each entity.
+The program has a UI that shows in real time the resources and funds of each entity.

-The primary goal of this project is to effectively address problems associated to concurrent access such as the protection of resources that can be manipulated by multiple functions.
+The primary goal of this project is to effectively address problems associated with concurrent accesses such as the protection of resources that can be manipulated by multiple functions.

 This report documents our strategies in implementing solutions to tackle these issues.